 JLC: "The high level has nothing to do with the level or results of the player.
 This is related to the frequency of training, tournaments and the degree of involvement simply of the sportsman in his sport.

-It means that the body is more attacked than normal.
-A high-level athlete trains, hurts himself, regularly competes in padel.
-The mistake that a player can make is to think that he is not a top player because he does not have the expected results.
-But a beginner who trains 4 hours a day, for example 6 days a week, is considered a top athlete.
+This means that the body is more attacked than normal.
+A high-level athlete trains, hurts himself, regularly plays padel tournaments.
+The mistake a player can make is to think that he is not a high-level player because he does not have the expected results.
+But a beginner who trains 4 hours a day, for example, 6 days out of 7 is considered a high-level athlete.
 His body is attacked in the same way.
-We speak of high level when a player regularly and intensively practices this sport.
+We speak of high level when a player practices this sport regularly and intensively.

 Finally, the cost is a complicated subject.
 Obviously, if we can have the chance to have a medical staff at the Roger Federer, this is the ideal.
 His bodily intelligence allows him to continue playing at an extraordinary level despite the extreme roughness / imbalance of the sport.
 And we notice more and more sportsmen in many sports that play very well longer.